NIAEFEUP/uni/README.md

 This app is an independent project and is not officially affiliated with the University of Porto or its faculties.
 The reliability of the information provided by the app is not guaranteed.

 ## Contributing

+We highly value community contributions, which can be submitted via a pull request.
+Please be aware, though, that a university account is necessary to utilize the majority of the app's functionalities.

+**Ready to contribute?** Full details and guidelines are in the repository's [CONTRIBUTING](./CONTRIBUTING.md) file and on our [wiki](https://github.com/NIAEFEUP/uni/wiki).